-In addition to research supervision, I frequently serve as faculty supervisor to graduate students who are completing practicums or internships in various community settings to fulfill requirements of our Applied Social Psychology graduate program.
-I have also supervised and served on the thesis and dissertation committees of many Psychology students, and I frequently serve as an external reader on Master's committees in Nursing and Human Kinetics. |
+In addition to research supervision, I frequently serve as faculty supervisor to graduate students who are completing practicums or internships in various community settings to fulfill requirements of our Applied Social Psychology graduate program. |

 Current graduate students